MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

 Once you have your source SharePoint list set up and are ready to work on integrating flows with it, and on assembling a template with these components, perform the following the steps:

-## Obtaining solution zip file
+## Obtaining the Dataverse solution zip file

-1. Sign in to Power Automate portal by launching https://flow.microsoft.com/(or choose **Integrate > Power Automate > See your flows**" in the SharePoint Portal).
+1. Sign in to Power Automate portal by launching [https://flow.microsoft.com](https://flow.microsoft.com) (or choose **Integrate > Power Automate > See your flows**" in the SharePoint Portal).
 1. Create a new Dataverse solution by referring to [Overview of solution-aware flows](/power-automate/overview-solution-flows).

    For an introduction to Dataverse solutions, see [Solution concepts](/power-platform/alm/solution-concepts-alm).